containers/podman-desktop-extension-ai-lab/MIGRATION.md

 > [!WARNING]
 > This will remove the models you have imported from the catalog.
 You will be able to import it again afterward.

-If you want to keep the data, you can migrate it by updating certain properties.
+If you want to keep the data, you can migrate it by updating certain properties within the recipes and models fields.

 ### Recipes

-The recipe object has a new property `backend` which define which framework is required.
+The recipe object has a new property `backend` which defines which framework is required.
-Value accepted can be `llama-cpp`, `whisper-cpp`, `none`.
+Value accepted are `llama-cpp`, `whisper-cpp` and `none`.

 Moreover, the `models` property has been changed to `recommended`.